manifold-lang/manifold-frontend/README.md

 ### Inferred Width Repeated Positional Properties

-It is also possible to statically infer the width of a tuple at compiletime from the value being passed to it.
+It is also possible to statically infer the width of a tuple statically from the value being passed to it.
 Simply reference a named property within the same tuple of type `manifold.Integer` instead of a width expression.